seralexeev/xrabbit.dev/README.md

   - 142-1.jpg
 ```

-Assembled everything together but haven't connected the wires yet.
-Wanted to see how it would look when assembled.
-For now without the arm, I'll add it a bit later or maybe postpone it until the next milestone.
+Put everything together but haven’t connected the wires yet.
+Wanted to see how it looks assembled.
+No arm for now, I’ll add it a bit later or maybe leave it for the next milestone.

 ---